NeurodataWithoutBorders/pynwb/docs/source/export.rst

 Exporting NWB files
 ===================

-Export is a new feature in PyNWB 2.0 (adapted from HDMF 2.0).
+Export is a feature in PyNWB 2.0 (adapted from HDMF 2.0).
 You can use export to take an :py:class:`~pynwb.file.NWBFile` that was read from a file and write it to a different file, with or without modifications to the `NWBFile` in memory.
 The in-memory `NWBFile` being exported will be written to the exported file as if it was never read from a file.